ShailMathur/Analysis-of-Financial-Data-and-Electiin-Data-in-Python/Instructions.md

 -------------------------
 ```

-* n addition, your final script should both print the analysis to the terminal and export a text file with the results.
+* In addition, your final script should both print the analysis to the terminal and export a text file with the results.

 ## Hints and Considerations